 • increase the waiver participant’s safety in the home environment.

 Individual-directed goods and services are only available to waiver participants who are enrolled in the Services My Way program, which is the participant-directed services (PDS) program in the District of Columbia.
 Furthermore, individual-directed goods and services are only available if the individual does not have the funds to purchase the good or service or the good or service is not available through another source.
 Individual-directed goods and services are purchased from the participant’s PDS budget.
 Experimental or prohibited treatments are excluded.
-Individual-directed goods and services must be documented in the participant’s person-centered ISP and approved by the Services My Way Program Coordinator at DHCF.
+Individual-directed goods and services must be documented in the participant’s person-centered PCP and approved by the Services My Way Program Coordinator at DHCF.

 Specify applicable (if any) limits on the amount, frequency, or duration of this service:

-Waiver participants who elect to enroll in the Services My Way program may purchase individual-directed goods and services that are included in their person-centered ISP, meet the criteria listed above and are within the means of their PDS budget to purchase.
-Support brokers will help participants revise their PDS budgets, as necessary, to account for new, appropriate individual-directed goods and services they would like to purchase and help them manage their PDS budgets.
+Waiver participants who elect to enroll in the Services My Way program may purchase individual-directed goods and services that are included in their person-centered PCP, meet the criteria listed above and are within the means of their PDS budget to purchase.
+Support brokers help participants revise their PDS budgets, as necessary, to account for new, appropriate individual-directed goods and services they would like to purchase and help them manage their PDS budgets.

-Upon revising a PDS budget to reflect a new individual-directed good or service, the support broker will submit the revised PDS budget to the Services My Way Program Coordinator for approval.
-The Program Coordinator must approve any individual-directed good or service requested.
+Upon revising a PDS budget to reflect a new individual-directed good or service, the support broker submits the revised PDS budget to the Services My Way Program Coordinator .
+The Program Coordinator reviews all requested individual-directed goods and services , and either approves or denies the requested item.
 Upon approval, the Services My Way Program Coordinator will submit the amended PDS budget to the Vendor Fiscal/Employer Agent (VF/EA) Financial Management Services (FMS)-Support Broker entity, allowing the VF/EA FMS-Support Broker entity to authorize payment of vendor invoices submitted for the approved individual-directed goods and services.

 Service Delivery Method (check each that applies):